 Nowadays, there are also numerous financial products geared towards helping you become retirement ready, such as retirement insurance savings plans which may serve the dual purposes of wealth accumulation and insurance protection.

-For example, Manulife SmartRetire (III) is a whole-life, regular-premium, investment-linked policy which combines both protection and investment components.
+For example, Manulife SmartRetire (V) is a whole-life, regular-premium, investment-linked policy which combines both protection and investment components.
 You can choose to retire with a lump sum or stream of income from as early as age 40 and plan your investment journey to the tee with its curated suite of funds.

 Regular premium retirement insurance savings plans are one example which you can select a plan with monthly premiums to ensure that you pay fixed premium amount every month.